-Sometimes is hard for an employer to let their best team members try new things, just because they now at what tasks they can excel and bring value to the company.
+Sometimes it is hard for an employer to let their best team members try new things, just because they know at what tasks they can excel and bring value to the company.
 But even a guru in a specific area needs, from time to time, new and exciting challenges.
 Things he or she doesn’t know how to do right away.
 Recognize good work with new responsibilities and confidence they can do an amazing job out of their comfort zone.

 You didn’t know you were making things wrong?
 I frowned a lot, you should’ve noticed.

-Don’t be that kind of boss that doesn’t give continuous feedback to your team.
+Don’t be that kind of having a boss that doesn’t give continuous feedback to your team.
 Don’t wait until the (boring) annual performance review to let your employees know what they are doing wrong.
 Give them hints; guide them through the mistakes they will naturally make.
 Don’t expect your team to know everything and to acknowledge by magic if you are happy or not with their work.
 Give them feedback and promote a culture where they are comfortable to ask you about your opinion on their job.